alondmnt/joplin-plugin-tag-navigator/README.md

 - It adds a panel for searching tagged paragraphs across your notes. ([YouTube](https://www.youtube.com/watch?v=im0zjQFoXb0))
 - It adds a panel for navigating between inline tags that appear in the current note.
-- It can convert your existing inline tags to native Joplin tags, so that they are accessible using tag search.
+- It can convert your existing inline tags to native Joplin tags, so that they are accessible using Joplin's built-in tag search.

 After installing the plugin, check the commands listed under `Tag Navigator` in the `Tools` menu, as well as the corresponding settings section.